plotdb/httputil/README.md

      - `date`: either a number (epoch) or a Date object.
 Use `new Date()` if omitted.
      - `opt`: an option object with following fields:
        - `time`: show time if true.
 Default true if omitted.
+       - `invalid`: placeholder text when the given date is invalid. `undefined` will be used if omitted.

 # License